BLOGS

 Despite ongoing economic and societal factors, there’s a real opportunity to support students by improving school-parent engagement.

-With technology and communication tools, schools and trusts can help close the attainment gap for good.
+With technology systems and school communication software, schools and trusts can help close the attainment gap for good.

 Want to see all the results from our survey of 71,129 primary and secondary school parents?
 Download the full report here to see a clear picture of current attitudes towards parental engagement.